 Figure 111-1 Graphical Representation of a Bundle Node": Graphical Representation of a Bundle Node

 It should be noted that there is one application agent per conceptual bundle node.
-That application agent may provide communication services to multiple applications, and the node may register in multiple endpoints (may provide multiple endpoint identifiers to the bundle protocol agent, requesting delivery of bundles to any of those endpoints).
+That Application Agent may provide communication services to multiple applications, and the node may register in multiple endpoints (may provide multiple endpoint identifiers to the bundle protocol agent, requesting delivery of bundles to any of those endpoints).

 RFC 9171 Terms

 bundle: A protocol data unit of BP, so named because negotiation of the parameters of a data exchange may be impractical in a delay-tolerant network: it is often better practice to ‘bundle’ with a unit of application data all metadata that might be needed in order to make the data immediately usable when delivered to the application.
 Each bundle comprises a sequence of two or more ‘blocks’ of protocol data, which serve various purposes.

+block: A Bundle Protocol block is one of the protocol data structures that together constitute a well-formed bundle.

 bundle node, node: Any entity that can send and/or receive bundles.
 Each bundle node has three conceptual components: a ‘bundle protocol agent’, a set of zero or more ‘convergence layer adapters’, and an ‘application agent’.

-bundle protocol agent, BPA: A node component that offers the BP services and executes the procedures of the bundle protocol.
+bundle protocol agent, BPA: The Bundle Protocol Agent (BPA) of a node is the node component that offers the BP services and executes the procedures of the Bundle Protocol.

+bundle endpoint: A bundle endpoint (or simply "endpoint") is a set of zero or more bundle nodes that all identify themselves for BP purposes by some common identifier, called a "bundle endpoint ID" (or, in this document, simply "endpoint ID"); endpoint IDs are described in detail in RFC9171 Section 4.2.5.1.

+endpoint identifier (EID): The destinations of bundles are bundle endpoints, identified by text strings termed "endpoint IDs" (see RFC9171 Section 3.1).
+Each endpoint ID (EID) is a Uniform Resource Identifier [URI].
+As such, each endpoint ID can be characterized as having this general structure:

+< scheme name > : < scheme-specific part, or "SSP" >

 application agent, AA: A node component that utilizes the BP services to effect communication for some user purpose.
 The application agent in turn has two elements, an administrative element and an application-specific element.

-administrative element: In the context of an application agent, the node component that constructs and requests transmission of administrative records (defined below), including status reports, and accepts delivery of and processes any administrative records that the node receives.
+administrative element (AE): In the context of an application agent, the node component that constructs and requests transmission of administrative records (defined below), including status reports, and accepts delivery of and processes any administrative records that the node receives.